osama413/atlavox-beacon/README.md

 ## License & Attribution
 The Forness Hardened design is released under the **CERN Open Hardware License v2 (Strongly Reciprocal)** and **GPLv3**.

+""we will learn a lot from existing projects like pine64 librem and many more big thanks